 8b) The referee shall decide what constitutes head-height, however, head-height is determined as an infringement when the whole ball passes above the height of the tallest player on the pitch.

 8c) When the head-height rule is infringed, the free-kick shall be taken where the ball was originally played.

 8d) If the ball goes above head-height off the goalkeeper, goalposts, fixed equipment or, in the case of sports halls, the bottom boarding, then play shall continue.

 8e) If the ball goes above head-height off a wall or netting then, the referee shall decide whether an infringement has occurred.

 8f) The heading of the ball is allowed.

-9a) All free kicks, kick ins and corners are indirect.
+9a) All free kicks, kick ins/roll in's and corners are now direct

 9b) On all free kicks, players should be two yards from the ball.
 When a free kick is on the edge of the area, the ball should be played two yards back.

 9c) If a player refuses to retreat two yards from the free kick or, as the free kick is being taken extends any part of his body towards the ball which means that he is no longer two yards from the free kick then they shall be penalised.
 The ball should be stationary before the free kick is taken.